 Teaching Kids to Garden

 Getting kids involved in gardening is secure and a lot of fun.
-With just a few simple steps, your kids will be growing delicious food and beautiful gardening plants in no time.
+With just a few simple steps, your kids will grow delicious food and beautiful gardening plants.

 Prepare the Soil

-Kids may not be ready for the tilling, raking, and hoeing necessary to start a garden, but you can still involve them in the process by teaching them how each step works to create a fertile foundation.
-Let older kids help turn over the soil and apply compost to get everything ready for planting.
-Explain how creating a healthy garden bed will benefit the garden as a whole so kids can begin to understand the connections between the earth and the food they eat.
+Kids may not be ready for the tilling, raking, and hoeing necessary to start a garden, but you can still involve them by teaching them how each step works to create a fertile foundation.
+Let older kids help turn over the soil and apply compost to prepare everything for planting.
+Explain how creating a healthy garden bed will benefit the garden so kids can begin to understand the connections between the earth and the food they eat.

 Sow the Seeds